 Dr Sharon Varney is Director of the Henley Forum for Organisational Learning and Knowledge Strategies.
-She is a specialist in developing organisations and people.
+She is a specialist and runs her own consultancy in developing organisations and people.

 Sharon developed her leadership and change expertise working internationally as a senior manager in large, complex organisations.
 She was group head of learning and communications in a global oil and gas business.
 Previously she was Vice President for international learning and development at a US bank.
 Her consulting work focuses on leadership and organisational development, and spans across the private, public and not for profit sectors.